ropensci/roweb3/content/blog/2022-12-06-save-ggplot2-targets/index.md

 18 17 ( 2- 2, 2- 2)        tag              zeroGrob[plot.tag..zeroGrob.74]
 ```

-Both our plot objects indeed got transformed intro `Grob` objects!
-With the adapted sizes.
+Both our plot objects were indeed transformed intro `Grob` objects!
+And with the adapted sizes.
 With the hooks, we could easily transform all of the figures of a workflow into `Grobs`.

-If this solution seems to solve all of our problems (though not as flexible), then why does this post continues?
+If this solution seems to solve all of our problems (though not as flexible), then why does this post continue?

-Well, ggplot2 maintainers officially [discourage users to save `ggplotGrobs`](https://github.com/tidyverse/ggplot2/issues/4649#issuecomment-952029317).
+Well, ggplot2 maintainers officially [discourage users from saving `ggplotGrobs`](https://github.com/tidyverse/ggplot2/issues/4649#issuecomment-952029317).
 This is because they are not guaranteed to be reloadable.
-So this is quite a big concern for reusability of future objects.
+So presents quite a big concern for the reusability of objects in the future.

-We will explore other options in the next sections, but in this one we have learnt about what happens in ggplot2 to generate an actual plot through transforming into a grob, then we have learned about tarchetypes hooks.
+So, let's continue to explore other options in the next sections.
+However, we still learned what happens in ggplot2 to generate an actual plot and how to transform it into a `grob`, and we have learned about tarchetypes hooks.

 ### Pros

-* Very lightweight total.
+* Very lightweight
-* Flexible in the final size of the image.
+* Flexible final image size
-* Leverages the amazing (and not so known) hooks in a targets workflow.
+* Leverages the amazing (and not so known) hooks in a targets workflow

 ### Cons

-* Can't edit the ggplot2 object after the fact.
+* Can't edit the ggplot2 object after the fact
-* Has to add a hook to the `targets` workflow.
+* May need to add a hook to the targets workflow
-* `grid` objects can be strange to work with.
+* `grid` objects can be strange to work with
-* Officially not recommended by ggplot2 maintainers.
+* Officially not recommended by ggplot2 maintainers

 ## Third solution: save the plots as images

 A third solution would be to save all of the plots as images.
-This can be done through the use of the target hooks we learned about in the last section, or by invoking `ggsave()` as new targets.
+This can be done through the use of the target hooks we learned about in the last section, or by invoking `ggsave()` as a new target.

 We thus have to fix an image size and a file location in advance but at least the saved object would be clear: an actual image.